Marital Property | Separate Property NJ Property Division Attorneys

 In every case, the court shall make specific findings of fact on the evidence relevant to all issues pertaining to asset eligibility or ineligibility, asset valuation, and equitable distribution, including specifically, but not limited to, the factors set forth in this section.
 It shall be a rebuttable presumption that each party made a substantial financial or non-financial contribution to the acquisition of income and property while the party was married.

-Protect your NJ assets today by contacting the experienced New Jersey property division attorneys at Weinberger Law Group, LLC to schedule your consultation.
+Protect your assets today by contacting the experienced New Jersey family law and divorce attorneys at Weinberger Law Group, LLC to schedule your free consultation.

 Dealing with division of asset issues in your New Jersey divorce?